 23 May 1891: The first press report emerged of the AGM of Royal Arsenal wherein professionalism was proposed.
 This was to make Arsenal the first fully professional team in the south (although Luton paid a few of their team earlier in the year).

 23 May 1923: SK Lyn Oslo 0 Arsenal 0.
-Joe Shaw, one of the most important men in Arsenal’s history, and a league winning manager, made his final appearance as player, moving on to become manager of Arsenal Reserves.
+Joe Shaw, one of the most important men in Arsenal’s history, who later won the league as Arsenal manager, made his final appearance as player, moving on to become manager of Arsenal Youth Team and then Arsenal Reserves.
 He played 309 league and 17 cup games.

 23 May 1948 Archie Macaulay won the last of seven caps for Scotland.
 He continued to play for Arsenal until 1950 when he moved on to Fulham.